cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 Only the big endian variant is used.
 The little endian variant of sint8 MUST NOT be used, its tag is marked as reserved.
-As a special case, what would be the little endian variant of uint8 is used to signify that the numbers in the array are using clamped conversion from integers, as described in more detail in Section 7.1 of {{TypedArrayUpdate}}.
+As a special case, the tag number that would have been the little endian variant of uint8 is used to signify that the numbers in the array are using clamped conversion from integers, as described in more detail in Section 7.1 of {{TypedArrayUpdate}}.